Want to create a stylish WordPress image gallery using Gutenberg? You’re at the right place.

-If you want to create a simple-looking image gallery with some basic functionality, then using the built-in WordPress Gallery Block might be helpful for you.
+If you want to create a simple-looking Gutenberg gallery with some basic functionality, then using the built-in WordPress Gallery Block might be helpful for you.

-But many essential options such as custom image filters, ACF functionality, gallery layouts, customization options, thumbnail features, etc., are not included in the native WordPress Gallery block.
+However, many essential options, such as custom image filters, ACF functionality, gallery layouts, customization options, thumbnail features, etc., are not included in the native WordPress Gallery block.

-There are some WordPress image gallery plugins available on the market.
-However, many of them aren’t fully compatible with the modern editor, are lacking in features, and in some cases, are not a very budget-friendly option.
+There are some WordPress Gutenberg image gallery plugins available on the market.
+However, many of them aren’t fully compatible with the modern editor, are lacking in features, and, in some cases, are not a budget-friendly option.

-So if you’re asking yourself what’s the best image gallery plugin for WordPress, we have your answer in the below section.
+So, if you’re asking yourself what’s the best Gutenberg gallery plugin for WordPress, we have your answer in the below section.

-Media Listing Block of The Plus Addons for Gutenberg
+Media Listing Block of The Plus Blocks for Gutenberg

 Speaking of the image gallery functionality, the TP Media Listing Block includes all the necessary and advanced features that help you create a dynamic gallery in WordPress, and that too without embedding any code!

-Before we proceed with the tutorial, let’s first see some features of the Media Listing Block of The Plus Addons for Gutenberg:
+Before we proceed with the tutorial, let’s first see some features of the Media Listing Block of The Plus Blocks for Gutenberg:

 - Compatible with the modern block editor.